CALL FOR CANDIDATES – COURSE ON SELF-MANAGED MONITORING PROGRAM FOR COASTS

 - Build their own sensors and platforms

-- Repair and replace those sensors in short time
+- Repair and replace those sensors in a short time

 - How to define the best site and conditions for locating a sensored platform